Contact Information:

 • An extreme need for constant mental stimulation.

-• A need to explore subjects in surprising depth.
+• A need to explore some topics in greater depth.

 ###